Wednesday, January 28, 2009

 More War?
 Help the ACLU Stop Mukasey

 Attorney General Mukasey wants Congress to issue a new declaration of war that would make the entire globe -including the US- a "battlefield."
 Under the proposal, the current or next president could declare anyone an enemy combatant and lock them up indefinitely without a trial.
 Can you tell Congress they should pass over this dangerous plan?
 Click here.
+Thank you.

 Friday, May 9, 2008